Haivision/srt/docs/features/access-control.md

 In short,

-1. `SRTO_STREAMID` is designed for a caller (client) to be able to identify itself, and state its intent (send/receive, live/file, etc.).
+1. `SRTO_STREAMID` is designed for a caller (client) to be able to identify itself, and to state its intent (send/receive, live/file, etc.).
 2. `srt_listen_callback(...)` function is used by a listener (server) to check what a caller (client) has provided in `SRTO_STREAMID` **before** the connection is established.
 For example, the listener (server) can check if it knows the user and set the corresponding passphrase for a connection to be accepted.
 3. Even if `srt_listen_callback(...)` accepts the connection, SRT will still have one more step to check the PASSPHRASE, and reject on mismatch.